-Professional Learning Courses
+Professional Development Courses

 Satisfy licensure or recertification requirements, and improve content knowledge and teaching practices.

-Professional Learning for Graduate Credit courses offer the opportunity for the majority of the School of Education's master's level coursework—and selected offerings from our post-master's coursework—to be taken by those not already enrolled in one of our degree programs at a reduced tuition rate of $200 per credit hour.
+Professional Development for Graduate Credit courses offer the opportunity for the majority of the School of Education's master's level coursework—and selected offerings from our post-master's coursework—to be taken by those not already enrolled in one of our degree programs at a reduced tuition rate of $200 per credit hour.

 Courses are offered in a variety of formats including online, on-campus and hybrid.
+Explore our opportunities below.

-- Autism Certificate
+- Autism Certificate (12 credits) - Register Now

-- Martinson Center for Mathematics & Science
+- Martinson Center for Math and Science (1-3 credits)

-- School Leaders Licensure Assessment (SLLA) Test Preparation
+- School Leaders Licensure Assessment (SLLA) Test Preparation (2 credits) Register Now

 Note: PL students are not eligible to register for courses in the following programs: Career Switcher, B.S. in Interdisciplinary Studies, M.Ed.
 Individualized with Educational Therapy (NILD Coursework), Doctor of Education (Ed.D.), Doctor of Philosophy (Ph.D.).